Nashville, Davidson County, TN

 Isolate the affected area

 Close doors to the affected room and turn off HVAC to prevent spores from spreading through ductwork to the rest of the home.
-If the mold area exceeds 10 square feet, do not attempt DIY cleanup — Tennessee requires licensed professionals for larger remediation projects.
+If the mold area exceeds 10 square feet, do not attempt DIY cleanup — Tennessee requires independent professionals for larger remediation projects.

 3

-Call a licensed mold remediation company
+request a connection to an mold remediation company

 Tennessee requires mold remediation contractors to be licensed through the Tennessee Department of Agriculture.
 Verify the contractor's license before allowing work to begin.
 A professional will conduct air quality testing ($300–$600 in Nashville) to identify mold species and spore counts before developing a remediation plan.

 Done these 3 steps?
-Call us — we'll handle the rest.
+Call us to request a connection.

 (520) 783-3777